Spotlight : Evolve. Past And Present :

 Why ?
 Why did a game with such stellar critic reviews fail like this ?
 Why did a game with 4 E3 critic awards fall on its face after launch ?
 Let’s look at some of the major issues that led to its demise.

 Major Issues :

-- his comment is here Microtransactions : The microtransaction trend has never been well received by the gaming community.
+- what is tinidazole 500mg used for Microtransactions : The microtransaction trend has never been well received by the gaming community.
 But it’s a recipe for disaster when you include microtransactions in a $60 game ( $100 with pre-order bonuses ).
 Evolve had cosmetic DLC, around $80 worth, which added no real value to the game and naturally, this angered players.

 - Game mechanics : Though it was not as major as the other two I mentioned, botched up balancing and a weird progression system, was an issue reported by most players.
 A monster evolved to stage 3 would almost always spell certain doom for the hunters, some monster abilities would also give them an unfair advantage.
 This lead to long, dragged matches, while on the other hand, a stage one monster caught early in the game, would stand no chance at all.

 In YouTube-r Angry Joe‘s review (below) from when the game was still new, he discusses the problems in more detail.

 Spotlight On Present Times :

 Now that we have established some the main reasons as to why Evolve’s ship sunk, let’s talk about present times.
 Now that Evolve is back up on steam as a free to play title, the player base has exploded to life.
 Turtle Rock has promised complete dedication, patches and interaction with the community.
 People who previously bought the game have been given ” Founder ” status, and extra in-game bonuses.
 Truly, it commendable, to not run out on a game because it failed, to dedicate time and passion in reviving it again.
 But is it all rainbows and sunshine ?
 Well, here is where things get a little sketchy.
 The overall rating on steam is still – mixed.